softika/slogging/README.md

 # Logging Library

 This package provides a singleton logger using the `slog` package, configured with different logging levels based on the application environment.
 It outputs logs in JSON format.
+Optionally, you can inject your own `slog.Handler` to the `slogger`.

 ## Features